Lachee/gall/SETUP.md

 * Redis
 * MySQL (or mariadb)
 * GIT
 * PHP extension `gmp`.
 Likely already installed but just enable it.
-Its **only** used for discord isg.
+Its **only** used for discord interaction.

-now that the dependencies are sorted, lets get down to business to defeat the hans.
+now that the dependencies are sorted, lets get down to business.

 ## 1. Download Files
 This is very stupidly easy.
 Just git clone the repository.